NautilusTrader

 • Multiple commission currencies are supported.

-• Realized PnL includes commissions only when denominated in the settlement currency.
+• Realized PnL includes commissions only when denominated in the position's cost currency.

 • Other commissions are tracked separately and may require conversion.